briantruong777/briantruong777.github.io/_drafts/my-arch-linux-setup-2.0.md

 [refind-theme-regular]: https://github.com/bobafetthotmail/refind-theme-regular

 Follow the instructions for [Secure Boot with rEFInd].
-Very conveniently, [rEFInd] has built-in support to automatically sign itself with your MOK.
-If you already created an MOK, put it in the correct location for [rEFInd] to use.
+Very conveniently, [rEFInd] has built-in support to automatically sign itself with your MOK using `sbsign`.
+You can either let [rEFInd] create its own keys, or you can copy your `sbctl` generated keys to `/etc/refind.d/keys/` for [rEFInd] to use.
-Otherwise, [rEFInd] will generate a new MOK for you, and you'll need to make sure you sign your [unified kernel image] with the MOK.
 Note that you may need to set up an icon yourself since rEFInd can't automatically discern one from a [unified kernel image].

 [Secure Boot with rEFInd]: https://wiki.archlinux.org/title/REFInd#Secure_Boot